 - To taste Himalayan pink salt

-- 1/4 cup cup coconut oil (or oil of your choice)
+- 2 tbsp grape seed oil (or oil of your choice)

 - Add all on heated oil with garlic, ginger, Tamari, lime juice and seaweed.

 - Stir well, reduce the heat and cover with lid.
 Let it simmer for 1o minutes until soft.